Catholic Church in Brazil: Demographics

-Catholicism by state capitals
+Decline of Adherents

+In recent decades, there has been a notable decline in the number of Catholics in the Brazilian population, especially since the 1990s.
+In 1872, 99.71% of Brazilians identified as Catholic; 95% in 1940; 83.34% in 1991; 73.89% in 2000; and 68.43% in 2009.
+At the same time, the number of Protestants, people with no religion, and followers of other faiths has grown.
+According to a 2014 Pew Research Center study, 54% of Brazilian Protestants said they were raised as Catholics.

+According to a 2009 study by Fundação Getúlio Vargas (FGV), Catholicism in Brazil has been losing followers mainly in impoverished urban areas, particularly to Pentecostal Evangelical churches and to non-religiosity.
+The study pointed out that Brazil's "old poverty," particularly rural areas in the Northeast, which benefit from government programs, remain predominantly Catholic.
+Meanwhile, the "new poverty," referring to the outskirts of major cities—often underserved by social programs—has been shifting toward Protestantism and non-religion.

+One explanation for the decline in Catholicism is internal migration.
+In Brazil, Evangelical churches tend to grow in regions experiencing agricultural frontier expansion, in urban slums, and in metropolitan municipalities—places with high numbers of migrants from other regions.
+These migrants often settle in areas lacking both government presence and Catholic Church infrastructure, which "lacks the agility to send priests and establish parishes."
+In contrast, Evangelical churches are more flexible and quicker to establish congregations, thereby filling this institutional void.
+This shift is less common in areas with low migration rates or in rural interiors, where the population is more likely to remain affiliated with the religion in which they were raised.

 Education

 As the largest Catholic country in the world, Catholic education has a great tradition in Brazil.
 The Society of Jesus founded the first schools in the country, with the aim of evangelizing Native-Brazilians.
 In the late 18th century, Portuguese minister Marquis of Pombal attacked and expelled the Jesuits from Portugal and its overseas possessions.
 He seized the Jesuit schools and introduced educational reforms all over the Empire.
 Since then, public schools have been secular, but private Catholic schools are among the best in the country.

 According to the Ministry of Education, there are more than 30 Catholic universities in Brazil.
 The first was the Pontifical Catholic University of Rio Grande do Sul, founded by Marist Brothers on 1931.
-The Pontifical Catholic University of Rio de Janeiro is the best private university in the country, and behind only the Federal University of Rio de Janeiro in the State of Rio de Janeiro.
+Another influential is the Pontifical Catholic University of Rio de Janeiro who is one of best private universities in the country, and behind only the Federal University of Rio de Janeiro at the state avaliation rankings.
 The Pontifical Catholic University of Minas Gerais had been chosen by the Ministry as the best private university, and the best in the state of Minas Gerais, the previous year.
 In 1969, the Pontifical Catholic University of São Paulo became the first higher education institute in Brazil to offer a post-graduation course.